vadlapravallika/moviedatabase/README.md

 Run npm install to install project dependencies.

 Start Application:
-Begin the application by running the command npm run start.
+Begin the application by running the command npm start.

 Access Application:
 Open your web browser and navigate to http://localhost:3000 to access the application.